-Table 6: Agricultural Census Summary of Tobacco Leaf Sales, 2007-201755
+Table 5: Agricultural Census Summary of Tobacco Leaf Sales, 2007-2017

 Economic Impact of Tobacco-Growing.
-Dr. Blake Brown, Hugh C. Kiger Professor of Agriculture and Resource Economics at NC State University, conducted a high-level study to examine the impact of tobacco growing on the economy of the United States, as well as the specific economies of North Carolina and Virginia (see Appendix B).56 The following is a summary of these results, given in terms of direct, indirect, and induced changes with each broken down to changes in employment, labor income, and value-added.
+Dr. Blake Brown, Hugh C. Kiger Professor of Agriculture and Resource Economics at NC State University, conducted a high-level study to examine the impact of tobacco growing on the economy of the United States (see Appendix B).
+The following is a summary of these results, given in terms of direct, indirect, and induced changes with each broken down to changes in employment, labor income, and value-added.